A Path To The Sky V – The Destination – Jewish Museum Berlin design by Daniel Libeskind

 FURTHER STUDY RESOURCES

-FINE ART BLACK AND WHITE PHOTOGRAPHY, ARCHITECTURE PHOTOGRAPHY, LONG EXPOSURE PHOTOGRAPHY
+FINE ART BLACK AND WHITE PHOTOGRAPHY, ARCHITECTURAL PHOTOGRAPHY, LONG EXPOSURE PHOTOGRAPHY

-You can find more resources about fine art black and white photography, (en)Visionography, long exposure photography and architecture photography in my extensive collection of photography tutorials.
-To receive my future tutorials directly via email you can subscribe to my website.
+Find more resources about fine art black and white photography, (en)Visionography, long exposure photography and architecture photography in Julia Anna Gospodarou’s extensive collection of photography tutorials.
+To receive free future tutorials, you can subscribe here.

-Learn more about how to create fine art photography, from vision to processing and the final image in my video course From Vision to Final Image – Mastering Black and White Photography Processing, in my video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, in my book From Basics to Fine Art – Black and White Photography, or by attending one of my workshops.
+Learn more about how to create fine art photography, architectural photography, long exposure, etc. from conception to advanced processing in Julia’s video courses Understanding Fine Art Architectural Photography – The Complete Course, From Vision to Final Image – Mastering Black and White Photography Processing, in the video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, and the book From Basics to Fine Art – Black and White Photography, or by attending one of her highly appreciated workshops.

 To study with Julia Anna Gospodarou personally, find out about our

-We believe in knowledge, we believe in education and the freedom of spirit that creates great art.
-We believe in art and in artists.
+We believe in knowledge, education, and the freedom of spirit that creates great art.
+We believe in art and artists.

-For more than a decade we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.
-You can find on our website many free extensive tutorials on all these subjects.
+For more than one and a half decades, we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.

-This makes us extremely proud of our work.
+This makes us incredibly proud of our work.

-To empower even more photographers to reach their dreams, we want to keep this resource free forever so every new or advanced photographer can have access to knowledge and inspiration.
+To empower even more photographers to reach their dreams, we want to keep this resource free forever so every new or advanced photographer can have access to knowledge, quality photography education, and inspiration.

-To help us in our efforts to provide knowledge and inspiration for everyone, please consider becoming a patron of this website with your donations.
+To help us in our efforts, please consider becoming a patron of this cause with your recurring donations.

-You will be part of this generous effort and you can be proud of being a supporter of art and artists, like the famous Maecenas of the past.
-Art and artists need your support as always in the history of art and photography.
+You will be part of a generous effort by other exquisite art and photography-loving patrons, and you can be proud of being a supporter of art and artists like the famous Maecenas of the past.
+Art and artists need your support, as always in the history of art and photography.

 Thank you!